-- 10. Between the hours of 09.00 to 10.00 Monday to Saturday and 09.00 to midday Sunday the sale of alcohol shall be ancillary to the provision of food, with the exception of residents and their guests. - 11.
-All sales of alcohol for consumption 'Off' the premises will be in sealed containers only, except for alcohol consumed by persons who are seated in an area appropriately authorised for the use of tables and chairs on the highway. - 12.
-A waiter or waitress service shall be provided. - 13.
+- 12. Between the hours of 09.00 to 10.00 Monday to Saturday and 09.00 to midday Sunday the sale of alcohol shall be ancillary to the provision of food, with the exception of residents and their guests. - 13.
 Substantial food and non-intoxicating beverages, including drinking water, shall be available in all parts of the premises where alcohol is sold or supplied for consumption on the premises. - 14.
-There shall be no sales of alcohol for consumption 'Off' the premises after 23.00 hours. - 15.
-There shall be no sales of hot food or hot drink for consumption off the premises after 23.00 hours. - 16.
-After 21.00 hours, there shall be a personal licence holder on duty on the premises at all times when the premises are authorised to sell alcohol. - 17.
-After 23.00 hours patrons permitted to temporarily leave and then re-enter the premise, e.g. to smoke, shall not be permitted to take drinks or glass containers with them. - 18.
-A Challenge 21 or Challenge 25 scheme shall be operated at the premises where the only acceptable forms of identification are recognised photographic identification cards, such as driving licence, military ID card, passport or proof of age card with the PASS Hologram. - 19.
+A waiter or waitress service shall be provided. - 15.
+All sales of alcohol for consumption 'Off' the premises will be in sealed containers only. - 16.
+There shall be no sales of alcohol for consumption 'Off' the premises after 23.00 hours. - 17.
+There shall be no sales of hot food or hot drink for consumption off the premises after 23.00 hours. - 18.
+After 21.00 hours, there shall be a personal licence holder on duty on the premises at all times when the premises are authorised to sell alcohol.
+After 23.00 hours patrons permitted to temporarily leave and then re-enter the premise, e.g. to smoke, shall not be permitted to take drinks or glass containers with them. - 19.
+A Challenge 21 or Challenge 25 scheme shall be operated at the premises where the only acceptable forms of identification are recognised photographic identification cards, such as driving licence, military ID card, passport or proof of age card with the PASS Hologram. - 20.
 The premises shall install and maintain a comprehensive CCTV system as per the minimum requirements of the Westminster Police Licensing Team.
 All entry and exit points will be covered enabling frontal identification of every person entering in any light condition.
 The CCTV system shall continually record whilst the premises is open for licensable activities and during all times when customers remain on the premises and will include the external area immediately outside the premises entrance.
 All recordings shall be stored for a minimum period of 31 days with date and time stamping.
-Viewing of recordings shall be made available immediately upon the request of Police or authorised officer throughout the preceding 31 day period. - 20.
+Viewing of recordings shall be made available immediately upon the request of Police or authorised officer throughout the preceding 31 day period. - 21.
 A staff member from the premises who is conversant with the operation of the CCTV system shall be on the premises at all times when the premises are open.
 This staff member must be able to provide a Police or authorised council officer copies of recent CCTV images or data with the absolute minimum of delay when requested.